Math tutor near Berkeley, CA

 Interpreting Diagrams for Algebraic Equations

-Bhawna taught about 1 month ago
+Bhawna taught 2 months ago

 The Tutor and Student practiced solving systems of equations and inequalities in preparation for the SAT.
 The Student reviewed different solution types and learned strategies for using Desmos efficiently.
 Homework was assigned and will be reviewed in the next session, which will focus on ratios and percentages.